JPPM-KTH/ARAMiS/README.md

 ## Conditions of usage
 The use of this software is permitted under the license LGPL-3.0.
-A particular request from the author is that you cite the relevant publications in [the bibliography](Bibliography) if you use the code.
+A particular request from the author is that you cite the relevant publications in [the bibliography](Bibliography) if you use the code, as well as **Parra, J. (2020).
+JPPM-KTH/ARAMiS: Stable version.
+Zenodo. http://doi.org/10.5281/zenodo.4249480**
 The author may be contacted at [jppm@kth.se](mailto:jppm@kth.se).

 ## How to